Lavanya091997/assignments/Readme.md

+Please follow the steps

+1. Download the repository
-Run index.html in any Browser
+2. Open the index.html file in any browser